Noaaan/MythicMetals/PATCHNOTES.md

 - Carmot - Same as Carmot tools - increased Fortune when mining

 ### Runite Arrows
-Use runite to craft more expensive, but more accurate arrows.
+Use Runite to craft more expensive, but more accurate arrows.

 These can be tipped like normal arrows, although modded potions will likely not have language keys for them.

 ### Quadrillum Nuke Core
 Use Raw Quadrillum to improve the shrapnel of the Banglum Nuke.

-This sacrifices some of the radius for **double the damage**.
+This sacrifices its radius for **double the damage**.

 ### Carmot Staff Rework
 The Carmot Staff can now accept a large variety of blocks.

-When you use a block that has an unique ability, it will be reflected in its tooltip.
+When you use a block that has a unique ability, it will be reflected in its tooltip.

-For map makers, if you wish to create a Carmot Staff which is locked to a specific block, you can give yourself a staff with the following NBT:
+For mapmakers, if you wish to create a Carmot Staff which is locked to a specific block, you can give yourself a staff with the following NBT:
 `/give @s mythicmetals:carmot_staff{StoredBlock:"blockid:here", Locked:1b}`

-The Locked boolean will prevent anyone from modifiying the staff.
+The Locked boolean will prevent anyone from modifying the staff.

 Added a Sponge Block Staff Ability, which clears water around you in a 12 block radius.